Contact Us Today (424) 372-3112

 Unlawful Taking or Driving of Vehicle – California Vehicle Code 10851 VC

-The crime of driving or taking a vehicle without consent, known as “joyriding,” is defined under California Vehicle Code 10851, and is simply the unlawful taking someone's vehicle without permission.
+California Vehicle Code 10851 defines the crime of driving or taking a vehicle without consent, known as “joyriding,” as simply unlawfully taking someone's vehicle without permission.

 Joying is more commonly described as driving around in a stolen vehicle without any particular goal in mind and frequently committed by juveniles.